roc1t1z3not/OctoRig/README.md

 ---

-OctoRig spins up and tears down intentionally vulnerable Docker environments for penetration testing practice, security research, and tool testing — with a single command.
+OctoRig spins up intentionally vulnerable Docker labs for penetration testing practice, security research, red team training, and security tool development — all with a single command.

+Each lab is designed to feel closer to a real-world target instead of a sterile CTF box.
+Expect vulnerable business logic, chained exploits, hidden attack paths, weak infrastructure, and easter eggs.

 ---